Best Budget Electric Bike of 2020

 The two folding models we tested, the Ancheer Folding and the Swagcycle EB5, have ride qualities that are a product of their convenient folding designs, small wheels, and cramped geometries.
 Both bikes are notably twitchy in their handling and less stable at speed when compared to the non-folding models with larger wheels.
 Of the two, the Ancheer feels marginally better with its slightly larger 16-inch wheels.
 That said, considering their folding designs, both bikes handled better than expected.

 How far an electric bike can travel on a single charge is referred to as its distance range.
 Many factors play into a bike's range, including battery storage capacity, rider weight, terrain, and rider input.
 To make our range test as consistent as possible, we had the same rider, on the same test course, ride all of these bikes from a full charge until the battery died while recording all of the ride info with a GPS enabled cycling computer.
 We also removed the rider input/pedaling variable by performing this test using the throttle only.
 This test gave us an accurate assessment of the low end of each bike's range.
 Our test course was not perfectly flat either, with approximately 100 vertical feet of elevation gain/loss per 2 miles.
-It is safe to assume that every bike we tested could be ridden much further on perfectly flat terrain, and especially while pedaling and using pedal-assist as opposed to just the throttle.
+It is safe to assume that every bike we tested could be ridden much farther on perfectly flat terrain, and especially while pedaling and using pedal-assist as opposed to just the throttle.

 Three bikes rode away from the pack in our distance range testing, and not surprisingly, they all had larger battery storage capacities.
 The top performer in this test was the Ancheer Blue Spark with a 374Wh battery.
 We rode the Blue Spark 20.25 miles with 1,171 feet of elevation gain/loss.
 It did so in 1 hour and 24 minutes, and with an average speed of 14.5 mph.
-The Macwheel Ranger 500 and the Nakto have similar size 360Wh battery, and were hot on the heels of the Blue Spark in our range test.
+The Macwheel Ranger 500 and the Nakto have similar battery storage and were hot on the heels of the Blue Spark in our range test.
 They both fell about a half-mile short, but we were still quite impressed with their 19.55 and 19.6 miles, respectively.
 These three bikes were head and shoulders above the rest of the field.

 The Ecotric Vortex had the next longest range at 16.42 miles and 958 feet of elevation gain/loss.
-While it was short of the high bar set by our top-rated models despite its 360Wh battery, it did hold the highest average speed during the test at 17.3 mph.
+While it was short of the high bar set by our top-rated models despite its larger battery, it did hold the highest average speed during the test at 17.3 mph.
 It may not travel quite as far, but it does go faster.
 We were quite surprised to find that the Ancheer Folding had the next best range.
 This folding model rolls on 16-inch wheels and has a 288Wh battery, yet it still was able to travel 15.42 miles and 896 vertical feet.
 The Ancheer AN-EB001 has the same 288Wh battery, and it wasn't terribly far behind with its 14.84 miles and 860 feet of elevation.

 We weren't too surprised to find that the Swagcycle EB5 had the shortest distance range of all the models we tested.
 It has the smallest battery, 270Wh, as well as tiny 14-inch wheels.
 It still managed to travel 12.12 miles with 630 feet of elevation gain/loss, which we feel is respectable given its lighter weight, small wheels, and folding design.

-The point of electric bikes is that they have power, and in the case of all the Class 2 models in this test, they have both a throttle and pedal assist.
+The point of electric bikes is that they have power, and in the case of all the Class 2 models in this test, they have both throttle and pedal assist.
 A bike's power output is dependent primarily on the size of its motor, and all of the models we tested have either a 250W or a 350W rear hub motor.
 We performed a variety of tests using the throttle and pedal assistance aimed at determining each bike's top speed, acceleration, and ability to hold speed up moderately pitched uphills.
 All of the models we tested have a power shut-off brake system that kills all of the power whenever the brakes are applied.

 The Ecotric Vortex scored the highest in this metric and just narrowly edged out the next closest competitor.
 The Vortex has a more powerful 350W motor and a top throttle speed of 20 mph.
 It has good acceleration, and we found that it was able to hold speed better than most while going uphill.
 Additionally, it had a noticeably higher average speed than any other bike during our range testing.
 Its three pedal assist modes provide a good range of support, and it was easy to get this bike up to 20 mph while pedaling in the high output setting.

-The Ancheer Blue Spark was the other model we tested with a 350W motor, and it was nearly equal with the Vortex's power output.
+The Ancheer Blue Spark was the other model we tested with a 350W motor, and it was nearly equal to the Vortex's power output.
 It also had a top throttle speed of 20 mph, although its acceleration felt marginally faster and more robust.
-Its five pedal assist modes provided an even greater support range, and it was no problem getting up to 20 mph and keeping it there while pedaling.
+Its five pedal assist modes provide an even greater support range, and it was no problem getting up to 20 mph and keeping it there while pedaling.
 That said, its average speed during our range test using the throttle was a bit slower at 14.5 mph.

 Not surprisingly, the four models we tested with 250W motors couldn't quite match the above-mentioned bikes' power output.
 Their acceleration was just a bit slower, although the Nakto Cargo had no problem hitting 20 mph using the throttle or pedal-assist.
 We were less than impressed, however, with its single pedal assist mode.
 The Ancheer AN-EB001, the Ancheer Folding, and the Macwheel Ranger 500 were all capable of hitting 17-17.5 mph top speeds with the throttle only.
 The Swagcycle EB5 has just one pedal assist mode with a top speed of 15.5 mph, although its motor felt surprisingly torquey and robust when the throttle was twisted.

 The controls and display are the primary ways that riders interact with an electric bike, and their quality and user-friendliness varies dramatically among the models we tested.
 All of them work and serve their intended purpose, but some are incredibly basic, while others are much more advanced and ergonomic.
-The top-rated models have ergonomic control buttons that are easy to reach while riding as well as digital displays that provide a wealth of information at a glance.
+The top-rated models have ergonomic control buttons that are easy to reach while riding, as well as digital displays that provide a wealth of information at a glance.
 Battery charging was nearly identical amongst all of the models tested, with removable batteries on all but one and relatively standard charging ports, cables, and times for each.

 The Macwheel Ranger 500 had the best user interface of all the models in this test.
 A single handlebar-mounted unit located by the left grip is home to the bike's control buttons and a large digital display screen.
 The buttons are ergonomically friendly and easy to reach with the thumb, while the easy to read screen shows a variety of information including current speed, remaining battery life, and pedal-assist setting.
 This advanced control unit is also customizable and comes with detailed instructions.

 The Ancheer Blue Spark also featured excellent controls and a digital display.
 The control buttons sit close to the left grip in an easy to reach location, while the screen is attached in the middle of the handlebar for easy viewing.
 The display shows a variety of information, including current speed, remaining battery, and pedal-assist setting.
-Unfortunately, this bike did not come with instructions for its display/controls, nor could we find them on online, which left us stuck with info displayed in kilometers instead of miles.
+Unfortunately, this bike did not come with instructions for its display/controls, nor could we find them online, which left us stuck with the info displayed in kilometers instead of miles.

 None of the other models could compete with the excellent user interfaces of the above-mentioned bikes, although all of them have functional systems.
 The Ecotric Vortex, Ancheer AN-EB001, and Ancheer Folding all have simple handlebar-mounted controls with LED lights used to display remaining battery life and pedal-assist setting.
 While they are a far cry from the fancier systems, they all work well enough.
 We weren't very impressed with the display and controls on the Nakto which was comprised of an LED battery charge indicator and a pedal-assist on/off button.
 The Swagtron EB5 has the simplest of all user interfaces that consists of a power button and battery life indicator lights.